 The students will deepen their understanding of the political economy, exploring the fundamental questions of economic growth and development.
 The course covers the concepts such as national income accounting, economic indicators, fiscal and monetary policies, and international trade, while also engaging with questions of measurement, institutions, and globalization.

-By the end of the course, students should be able to critically examine macroeconomic issues, appreciating how economic factors intertwine with philosophical and political considerations to shape social reality.
+By the end of the course, students are able to critically examine macroeconomic issues, appreciating how economic factors intertwine with philosophical and political considerations to shape social reality.